opengisci/opengisci.github.io/sp25/_posts/2025-02-10-b-syllabus.md

 Programming experience is *not assumed or required*!
 You just need to be willing to learn how to translate the spatial analysis that you know from desktop GIS (QGIS, ArcGIS, etc.) into code.

-The major emphasis this fall will be learning how to **manage a full GIScience research workflow** in an **open science framework**.
+The major emphasis this spring will be learning how to **manage a full GIScience research workflow** in an **open science framework**.
 We will achieve this through:
 - **Workshops / Tutorials** in essential open science research practices
 - A few foundational **readings** about open science, reproducibility and replicability in geography, with **discussion** and reflective  **blogs**
 - Two pre-determined **open GIScience studies**, in which we will learn and practice open science workflows with an original study and with a partial reproduction study.
 - One **open science project** in which we will replicate a prior study in a new geographic context, temporal context, or with a new computational approach.

 ## Learning Goals